wely/DevCamp/HOL/java/01-developer-environment/README.md

 ---
 ## Clean Up

-> Please refer back to this section after the DevCamp concludes
+**&#x1F53A; Please refer back to this section after the DevCamp concludes!
+This is instructional only!
+Do NOT clean up until the DevCamp is done! &#x1F53A;**

 To clean up a Resource Group, we typically simply delete the Resource Group.
 However, since we are using an Azure DevTest Lab to manage our Virtual Machine, we have an additional step.